Series: Basic Intuitions of Machine Learning & Deep Learning for beginners

 The ultimate objective of Machine Learning is a generalization.

-Imagine, if the trained dataset contained some anomalies, the trained model might fail to perform well with other dataset drawn from the same distribution.
+Imagine, if the trained dataset contained some anomalies or biases, the trained model might fail to perform well with other dataset drawn from the same distribution.
 This sort of risk is called Overfitting Risk.

-In order to address overfitting risk, we need to incorporate a generalization process into the model development workflow.
+In order to address overfitting risk, we need to incorporate two steps into the model development workflow: validation during the training process and generalization during the testing process.
 In this spirit, in the lab, we divide the dataset into three subsets at least.

 The figure below illustrate an example of three division.